Medical Policy: 05.01.36

 The use is considered medically necessary for a documented diagnosis of Hurler and Hurler-Scheie forms of mucopolysacchararidoses I (MPS I).

-The use is considered medical necessary for a documented diagnosis of Scheie forms of mucopolysacchararidoses I (MPS I) with moderate to severe symptoms.
+The use is considered medically necessary for a documented diagnosis of Scheie forms of mucopolysacchararidoses I (MPS I) with moderate to severe symptoms.

 The use is considered medically necessary for a documented diagnosis of Hunter syndrome (mucopolysaccharidosis II) (MPS II) in individuals at least 16 months of age, when symptoms are present (hepatosplenomegaly, skeletal deformities, dysostosis, neurocognitive decline, cardiovascular disorders, etc.).

 The use is considered medically necessary for a documented diagnosis of Fabry disease in those 8 years of age and older.

 The use is considered medically necessary for a documented diagnosis of lysosomal acid lipase (LAL) deficiency (Wolfman disease, cholesteryl ester storage disease [CESD]) when symptoms are present (e.g., abdominal distention, hepatosplenomegaly, liver fibrosis, ascities, etc.).

 The use is considered medically necessary for a documented diagnosis of Pompe disease in individuals at least 16 months of age, when symptoms are present (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.).

 The use is considered medically necessary for a documented diagnosis of MPS VII (Sly syndrome) in individuals at least 5 months of age.